-This cost may vary based on position and post for which the employee is recruited.
+This cost may vary based on the position and post for which the employee is recruited.
 According to a Career Builder study, wrong hiring may cost your organization around $7000 to $10,000 for a junior level or middle level or managerial position.

 If you want to avoid wrong hiring then standardizing your organization’s recruitment process with custom psychometric tests and other assessment practices can be your way forward.

 Hundreds of psychological studies have been conducted by scientists across the world.
 The study of human psychology involves the study of the behavioural aspects of people.

 Following are some of the factors evaluated in the psychometric tests conducted by organizations during the selection or recruitment process:

 - Decision-Making Ability

 - Learning New things

 - Analytical Ability

 All the above-mentioned factors are related to human psychology.
 It may not be possible to test the entirety of human psychology at a particular given point in time, as these skills evolve with experience, time, and learning.

 But the test can surely provide useful insights in terms of the ability of the individual at a particular time.